About To Buy A House With Electrical Problems? – Here Is What You Should Know

 Thankfully, as we were moving from a rented flat, we could overlap our lease with the purchase of the house, giving us a week or so to get things like this done before we moved in.
 That helped the electrician as nothing was in his way, but it also meant we didn’t have the upheaval that comes with a full rewire.

 It ended up costing us around £4,000 to rewire a good-sized 3-bed property including adding new sockets and a consumer unit.
-That was in 2009 though, so it would probably cost more now.
+That was in 2009 though, as you can see nowadays it would have cost us more.

 That’s why it’s always worth getting things checked out as the cost to fix electrical issues can be quite high, plus there can be cosmetic repairs needed to walls, floors and ceilings afterwards too.